denisecase/pro-analytics-02/README.md

 When VS Code opens, accept the Extension Recommendations (click **`Install All`** or similar when asked).

+### Create and Manage the Project Environment

 Use VS Code menu option `Terminal` / `New Terminal` to open a **VS Code terminal** in the root project folder.

-Run the following commands, one at a time, hitting ENTER after each:
+To set up a project Python environment (managed by `uv`) and align VS Code with it, run the following commands, one at a time, hitting ENTER after each:

 ```shell
 uv self update